CPK Insurance

 Average Owner-Operator Insurance Costs

 Owner-operator truck insurance is one of the most significant fixed expenses for independent truckers, and costs vary considerably based on operating authority status, experience, and the type of freight hauled.
-On average, owner-operators should budget between $8,000 and $16,000 per year for a complete insurance package.
-However, new owner-operators with less than two years of experience frequently pay $12,000 to $20,000 or more as carriers price in the additional risk associated with less established operations.
+On average, owner-operators should budget based on their operating model, experience, truck value, and the type of freight hauled.
+However, new owner-operators with less than two years of experience frequently pay more as carriers price in the additional risk associated with less established operations.

 Breaking down the costs by coverage type provides a clearer picture of where your insurance dollars go.
-Primary liability insurance, which is the most expensive single component, typically costs $5,000 to $8,000 per year for $1 million in combined single limit coverage.
-Physical damage insurance on a truck valued at $80,000 to $150,000 usually runs $2,000 to $4,500 per year.
-Cargo insurance at $100,000 limits typically costs $500 to $1,500 per year.
-Bobtail or non-trucking liability adds $300 to $800 per year.
-If you carry your own authority, you will also need general liability coverage for your business operations, which adds another $500 to $1,500 annually.
+Primary liability insurance is often the most expensive single component.
+Physical damage insurance depends heavily on truck value, deductible, and use.
+Cargo insurance varies with your limits and the freight you haul.
+Bobtail or non-trucking liability adds to the total cost.
+If you carry your own authority, you will also need general liability coverage for your business operations.

-These costs add up quickly and can represent 15 to 25 percent of an owner-operator's total operating expenses, second only to fuel.
+These costs add up quickly and can represent a major share of an owner-operator's total operating expenses, second only to fuel.
 At CPK Insurance, we frequently work with owner-operators who are shocked by the cost of insurance when they first go independent, especially those coming from company driver positions where insurance was included as a benefit.
 Understanding these costs before making the leap to owner-operator status is essential for building a viable business plan and setting freight rates that actually produce a profit after all expenses are accounted for.

 Essential Coverages for Owner-Operators